cthorey/cthorey.github.io/_posts/2016-01-28-backpropagation.markdown

 \frac{d\mathcal{L}}{d\beta},\frac{d\mathcal{L}}{dh}$$    where    each
 gradient with respect to a quantity contains a vector of size equal to the quantity  itself.
-For me,  the aha-moment  came when I  decided to properly  write the  expression for  these gradient.
+For me,  the aha-moment  came when I  decided to properly  write the  expression for  these gradients.
 For instance,  the gradient with respect to the input $h$ literally reads

 $$